adi1090x/dynamic-wallpaper/README.md

 ### FYI

++ In KDE, it changes the wallpaper in all the Activities.
 + If you can improve it, you're welcome.
 + You can add ***dwall -s style &*** to your wm autostart file to set it as wallpaper after login.
 + Have Fun!